Alice In Wonderland At The V&A | Curiouser & Curiouser

 Tickets are on sale now, so you can check it out for yourself and see just how deep the rabbit hole goes…

-NOTE: Alice In Wonderland at the V&A will open on the 27th of June 2020 and run until the 10th of January 2021.
-Tickets are available now at the V&A’s website right here.
+NOTE: Alice In Wonderland at the V&A is now slated to open on 27th March 2021.
+Tickets will be available soon at the V&A’s website right here.

 V&A, South Kensington, Cromwell Road, London, SW7 2RL